Upper level course Equivalency

-- the courses for which credit is sought are appropriate and applicable to program offered by UTB and TSC
+- The courses for which credit is sought are appropriate and applicable to program offered by UTB

 Transfer credits accepted for admission purpose may not be applicable for degree purposes.
 Catalog descriptions and other materials from the institution at which the credit was earned will be used to determine if transfer credit will be applicable for degree purposes.
 In the case of post secondary work from foreign institutions, The Country Index, published by the international education Research Foundation, Inc., will be used to determine if transfer credit will be applicable for admissions or degree purposes.

 - Pre-college course such as remedial reading, developmental reading, speed reading, remedial science and orientation

 - Drill or skill courses such as filing methods and vocational or technical training courses such as shop courses, welding, carpentry, plumbing and masonry.
 There will be limited exceptions to this rule in the case of the Bachelor of Applied Arts and Sciences Degree